Preventing VFD Problems Through Better Drive Selection and Setup

 One of the most common sources of VFD problems is incorrect drive selection.
 Not all motors and loads behave the same, and different applications place very different demands on a drive.
 Pumps, fans, conveyors, compressors, and mixers each have unique torque profiles, acceleration requirements, and operating conditions that must be considered when selecting a VFD.

 Proper sizing is equally critical.
 Drives must be selected not only for motor horsepower but also for full-load current, overload capacity, ambient temperature, and installation environment.
-A drive that looks acceptable on paper may fail in the field if it is undersized for the actual operating conditions.
+A drive that appears acceptable on paper may struggle in the field if it is undersized for the actual operating conditions.

 Matching the Drive to the Motor